solana-foundation/developer-content/content/courses/program-security/reinitialization-attacks.md

 the same account.

-Since there are no checks to verify that the account data has not already been initialized, the insecure\*initialization instruction will complete successfully both times, even with a _different_ authority account.
+Since there are no checks to verify that the account data has not already been initialized, the `insecure_initialization` instruction will be completed successfully both times, even with a _different_ authority account.

 ````typescript
 import * as anchor from "@coral-xyz/anchor";